zulfadlizainal/nr-dimensioning/README.md

 # 5G-NR-Planning-and-Dimensioning

-Series of  for 5G NR radio planning and dimensioning.
+Series of  for 5G NR radio planning simulations.
 Always WIP.
 Feel free to create a branch and improves these simulations.
 <br />
 <br />